 2. Your heart rate has dropped by an average of 20 beats per minute because you are lying flat.

 Unlike most sports where you have your two feet are firmly planted on the earth, in swimming, we are floating and unsteady in the water.
 Water is almost 800 times as dense as air, which gives us a lot of resistance when we want to move through it.
 This requires a great deal of strength.
 However, the real difficulty is keeping our balance.
 We can easily move from side to side or up and down, but this is not our aim at all.
-There is no solid surface on which we can apply force.
-This means that swimming depends on technique and timing to move through the water efficiently.
-No mean feat.
+We need a solid horizontal foundation on which we can apply force.

 Swimming is a beautiful sport for its technical complexity.
-You will never stop learning with swimming and improve.
+You will never stop learning and improving with swimming.
 However, this complexity makes swimming a real challenge.

 So how long will it take to you learn how to swim from zero?
 Everyone is different, but patience is key.
 Progression will be noticeable, and every milestone will keep you going, just like it does for the professionals out there.
 So, go on and train like a pro to have the bragging rights of saying you participate in the beautiful sport called swimming.